polirritmico/LabDevops/CONTRIBUTING.md

 2. Set your development environment
 3. Create your working branch.
 4. Run and pass the tests with `pytest`.
-5. Sync and create a PR from your branch into the project's `development` branch.
+5. Sync and create a PR from your branch into the project's `develop` branch.

 > [!IMPORTANT]
 >